enricocid/Music-Player-GO/README.md

 - Bottom panel containing the player controls;
 - Music organized by artist;
 - Top panel containing the now played song and a toggle to expand the reveal layout;
+- The now playing text is scrollable on long clicking when it is too long;
 - Reveal layout containing the selected artist's discography and a toggle to collapse the reveal layout;
 - Fast scrolling;
 - Dark status bar icons for light accents